-A.B. on (date) at (place) within the District in Region, solicited (advantage namely) from one C.D. as an inducement to A.B. to give assistance in obtaining an employment for C.D. at Mkwawa University.
+A.B. on (date) at (place) within the .....
+District in ......
+Region, solicited (advantage namely ....) from one C.D. as an inducement to A.B. to give assistance in obtaining an employment for C.D. at Mkwawa University.

-BRIBÉRY OF FOREIGN PUBLIC OFFICIAL, CONTRARY TO SECTION 21(1) OF THE PREVENTION AND COMBATING OF CORRUPTION ACT, [CAP.
+BRIBERY OF FOREIGN PUBLIC OFFICIAL, CONTRARY TO SECTION 21(1) OF THE PREVENTION AND COMBATING OF CORRUPTION ACT, [CAP.
 329 R.E 2019]

+2019]

 1. Intentionally i.
 Abuse of

 2. Promises/offers/ position

 gives

-3. Foreign public official/an official of a public international organisation ii.
-Corrupt transactions iii.
-Ocassioning Loss
+3. Foreign public ii.
+Corrupt

+official/an official transactions

+of a public

+international iii.
+Ocassioning

+organisation Loss

+0

-4. Undue advantage An advantage may be for himself or for any other person iv.
-Money laundering
+4. Undue An advantage may iv. money

+advantage be for himself or laundering

-5. act/refrain from acting the undue advantage must be intended to make/influence such a foreign public official to do something or refrain from doing 6. in the exercise of his official duties 7.
-Obtain/retain business/ or other undue advantage The acting/refraining from acting must be designed to obtain or retain business or other undue advantage in relation to local or international economic undertaking or business transaction 8.
-Relating to local/internation al economic undertaking/ business transaction
+for any other

+person

+5. act/refrain from the undue

+acting advantage must be

+intended to

+make/influence

+such a foreign

+public official to do

+something or

+refrain from doing

+6. in the exercise

+of his official

+duties

+7. Obtain/retain The

+business/ or acting/refraining

+other undue from acting must

+advantage be designed to

+obtain or retain

+business or other

+undue advantage

+in relation to local

+or international

-BRIBERY OF FOREIGN PUBLIC OFFICIAL, Contrary to section 21(1) of the Prevention and Combating Corruption [CAP.
+economic undertaking or business transaction 8.
+Relating to local/internation al economic undertaking/ business transaction Prevention a Paragraph 2 - MODEL CHARGE STATEMENT OF OFFENCE BRIBERY OF FOREIGN PUBLIC OFFICIAL, Contrary to section 21(1) of the Prevention and Combating Corruption [CAP.
 329 R.E 2019] read together with Paragraph 21 of the First Schedule to, and Sections 57(1) and 60 (2) of the Economic and Organised Crime Control Act, [Cap.200 R.E.
-2019]

-A.B. on (date) at (place) within the District in Region, intentionally offered an undue advantage namely to one C.D., a foreign public official working as Country Director at the American Embassy in Tanzania in order that C.D. while exercising his official duties refrain from publishing a list of American Multinational Companies with bad tax records so as to allow GF Multinational Company to obtain a business in relation to local economic undertaking namely, a tender to supply computers to Tanzanian Government Secondary Schools.
+2019] an undue au Country Dire exercising h Companies v business in computers to BRIBERY O PARTICULARS OF OFFENCE A.B. on (date) at (place) within the District in Region, intentionally offered an undue advantage namely to one C.D., a foreign public official working as Country Director at the American Embassy in Tanzania in order that C.D. while exercising his official duties refrain from publishing a list of American Multinational Companies with bad tax records so as to allow GF Multinational Company to obtain a business in relation to local economic undertaking namely, a tender to supply computers to Tanzanian Government Secondary Schools.
 BRIBERY OF FOREIGN PUBLIC OFFICIAL, CONTRARY TO SECTION 21(2) OF THE PREVENTION AND COMBATING OF CORRUPTION ACT, [CAP.
-329 R.E 2019]

-2. Foreign Public Official/Official of Public International Organisation Intentionally 3.
+329 R.E 2019] 1.
+Foreign Public Official/Official of Public International Organisation 2.
+Intentionally 3.
 Solicits/accepts 4.
 An undue advantage An advantage may be for himself or for another person 5. act/refrain from acting the undue advantage must be intended to make/influence such a foreign public official or an official of a public international organisation to do something or refrain from doing 6.
 In the exercise of his official duties